ax1/a1-server/README.md

 // now open a browser and go to http://localhost:8080
 ```

 Instead of returning a callback, this module returns a promise after started.
 The parameter returned is a node [http server](https://nodejs.org/api/http.html#http_class_http_server).
-Then you could use the node httpServer object to , for instance, attach a web socket.
+Then you could use the node httpServer object to, for instance, attach a web socket.

 ```javascript
 // index.js page